ivanbaci/crossmint-challenge/README.md

 ### Run tests

-The tests are unit tests.
+The tests are some unit tests.
+There are two classes with missing tests that should be tested also.
 It would be nice to include some e2e tests also.

 ```
 npm test
 ```

 ### Solution

-#### Why Node.js

-- **Familiarity and simplicity**: my existing proficiency with Node.js and its associated tools significantly influenced the decision.
-This familiarity allowed for quicker development and debugging.
-- **Rich ecosystem**: Node.js has a vast ecosystem with numerous libraries and tools, making it easier to find and use packages like axios for HTTP requests and dotenv for environment variable management.
-- **Asynchronous nature**: Node.js's non-blocking I/O model is well-suited for handling multiple I/O operations, such as API requests, efficiently.

 #### Key points